urbanopt/geojson-modelica-translator/docs/getting_started.rst

 Docker Installation
 -------------------

-The preferred method of running the simulations would be wihtin Dymola; however, that is not a practical solution for many based on the license requirement.
+The preferred method of running the simulations would be within Dymola; however, that is not a practical solution for many based on the license requirement.
 The GMT enables the running of the models using JModelica which requires the installtion of `Docker`_.
 To configure Docker, do the
 following: